BSc Acoustics and Music Technology

-- SQA: ABBB by end of S5 or ABBBB/AABB from S4-S6, including Physics at grade B and Maths at grade A or Advanced Higher Maths at grade B. BBB must be achieved in one year of S4-S6.
-National 5: English at Grade C.
+- SQA: Higher: Physics at grade B and Mathematics at grade A or Advanced Higher Mathematics at grade B. National 5: English at grade C.

-- A Levels: ABB including Physics at grade B and Maths at grade A. GCSEs: English at Grade C or 4.
+- A Levels: Physics at grade B and Mathematics at grade A. GCSEs: English at grade C or 4.

-- IB: Award of Diploma with 34 points overall and grades 655 in HL subjects including Physics at grade 5 and Maths at grade 6.
-SL: English at 5.
+- IB: HL: Physics at grade 5 and Mathematics at grade 6.
+SL: English at grade 5.

 We welcome applications from students studying a wide range of international qualifications.